Mizunomichi/StudentSafe/DEPLOYMENT.md

 git commit -m "Your update message" git push

-# Both Vercel and Render will auto-deploy! 🚀
+# Both Netlify and Render will auto-deploy! 🚀
 ```

 ---